Face Masks - Everything You Need to Know

 Q. Can you wash a disposable mask?

-A. No. Disposable masks are designed to be worn once only.
+A. No. Disposable masks are designed to be single-use.
 Only reusable masks or fabric masks can be washed and re-worn.

 Q. How do you dispose of face masks?